FKnottenbelt/LS_120/120/definitions.md

 doesn't need to be available to the rest of the program.
 You can only access it from within the class.
 Not straight from instances of the class.

+NB: you can't have anything 'before the dot' when calling a private method.
+Or in official speak: a private method can never be called with an explicit receiver.
+So: no self.
+(we CAN call a private method from within a class it is declared in as well as all subclasses of this class e.g.)

 ```ruby
 class Animal
   def initialize(name)